csula/cs370-winter-2016/homework2/french-fries.md

 * A manager processor has an array of size N and is filled with random values.
 * The manager splits up the array into N portions (or subarrays) and sends the subarrays to each of the worker processors.
-* Each worker processor would receive its subarray, count up the number of odd elements in the subarray and send the results back to the manager.
+* Each worker processor would receive its subarray, count up the number of odd elements in the subarray and send the result back to the manager.
 * The manager receives the results from all of its workers and print out the total number of odd elements in the array.

 ## Include files and dependencies